Freedom of information laws by country: Australia

+Austria

+In 2024, Austrian Constitution was amended to replace the provision assuring "secrecy" with Freedom of Information, and the new constitutional provision, together with the new Freedom of Information Act, will come in effect on 1 September 2025.

+"Austria’s government has frequently been criticized for inadequate transparency.
+Official secrecy remains enshrined in the constitution, and Austria’s overall legal framework on access to information is weak" writes the NGO Freedom House in its 2022 and 2023 reports.
+Reporters without Borders (RSF): "In Austria, press freedom has been undermined by various political pressures or restrictions on access to information."

+In the context of a newly proposed public access law that has yet to be passed by parliament, Transparency International writes: "More than 110 countries have already created freedom of information – Nonsense that this should not be possible in Austria."

 Azerbaijan

 In Azerbaijan, a Law on Access to Information was approved in 2005.
 It has gone into effect.
 Previously in 1998 there was accepted Law on Freedom on Information, but the Law of 2005 provided more detailed and secured regulation for access to official information.

 Bangladesh

 On 21 October 2008, the Caretaker Government of Bangladesh issued in the Bangladesh Gazette the Right to Information Ordinance (No. 50 of 2008), based loosely on the Indian Right to Information Act, 2005.
 The Ordinance was passed by the current government of Bangladesh in the first session of this parliament on 29 March 2009.
 The A2i programme is a part of the Vision 2021, a political manifesto of the Bangladesh Awami League party before winning the National Elections of 2008.

 Belgium

 Article 32 of the Constitution was amended in 1993 to include a right of access to documents held by the government.

 Belize

 In Belize, the Freedom of Information Act was passed in 1998 was amended in 2000 and is currently in force, though a governmental commission noted that "not much use has been made of the Act".